powsybl/pypowsybl-jupyter/docs/user_guide/network_explorer.md

 A 'depth' slider controls the size of the sub network.

 Selecting a VL's node (through SHIFT+CLICK) will activate the SLD panel on the corresponding voltage level.
+In the diagram, nodes can be moved interactively by drag&drop (e.g., to change the diagram layout for presentation purposes).
+However, the new node positions are not currently saved; Therefore, after switching to a new VL and then switching back to the current VL, the original nodes layout would be restored.
-Please note that this feature is working with versions of PyPowSyBl equal or greater than v1.8.1.
+Please note that the select and move features require versions of PyPowSyBl equal to or greater than v1.8.1.

 ## Single Line tab